-While there’s some fish around already, typically the main school of Bluefin pass by Portland around early April and thin out in numbers towards the end of July/August.
-However, last year was a very long season and people were catching even large tuna right up until October.
+Typically the main school of Bluefin tuna pass by Portland around early April and thin out in numbers towards the end of July/August.
+However, 2016, 2017 and 2018 were all long seasons and tuna fishermen were catching even large tuna right up until October.

 Tuna fishing charters in Portland vary considerably.
 There’s a huge difference between someone who will take you out on the water and a professional who will do everything they can to ensure you catch the fish you came for.
 We don’t compete with the cowboys of the industry because we only offer quality charters for people who appreciate the difference.

 This means we are licensed to travel up to 30 nautical miles offshore and together with the use of state-of-the-art fish finding equipment, we make sure you get the best chance of reeling in that big one.
-Also, we restrict the number of people on board to only 6 with at least one rod trolling per person meaning you’ve got a very high chance of experiencing some action.
+Also, we restrict the number of people on board to only 6 (plus the captain) with at least one rod trolling per person meaning you’ve got a very high chance of experiencing some action.

 Portland is renowned for it’s deep sea fishing tours but you can also catch tuna around Port Fairy, Warrnambool, Port Macdonnell and Apollo Bay, however the strike rate is usually lower.
-The image below shows why.
+The image below (Portland is marked in red) shows why.
 You will notice the close proximity of the deep water shelf where the fish are caught.